FilippoGurioli/test-2-code-llm/docs/architecture.md

 ### Generate Command

-The `generate` command is a one-shot command that performs a code generation with the specified configuration.
+The `generate` command that performs a one-shot code generation with the specified configuration.

 The command has been planned to be functional even with no configuration.
 The following is sufficient to let T2C do its job.